|

 We always pack a portable dog shower for our camping adventures.
 It’s perfect for cleaning muddy paws and keeping our furry friends fresh during longer trips.

-Most models come with a simple spray nozzle that attaches to a water container or bottle.
+These handy devices are lightweight and barely take up space in our gear.
+Most have a simple spray nozzle that attaches to a water container or bottle.

 A quick rinse can also help cool down our pups on hot summer days.
+We use dog-friendly shampoo when needed, but honestly, a splash of water usually does the trick.

 Pomo High Pressure 5L Portable Shower